venkatregovtech/back-end-take-home/README.md

 ### Notes and recommendations

-- Use Node.js / Python docker containers.
+- Use Node.js | Python
+- Dockerise the application
 - The languages, frameworks and libraries mentioned are recommendations only, you are free to use whatever you are comfortable with.
 - The project structure is up to your decision.
 - You are recommended to use git commits in a logical manner to demonstrate the development progress